n10v/id3v2/README.md

 * Support ID3v2.3 and ID3v2.4 tags
 * Parse and write tags
-* Set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and **attached pictures** (e.g. album covers) and write all to file
+* Set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and attached pictures
-* Set several USLT, comments and attached pictures
+* Set several USLTs, comments and attached pictures
 * Work with all available encodings

 **If you want some functionality, that library can't do,